Lương Bích Hữu

 She made her acting debut in 2010 TV series "Màu Của Tình Yêu".
 Her second acting role is in TV series "Chuyện Tình Làng Hoa", which premiered on 22 April 2012.

 As of May 2016, she is CEO of limited company Fame High Import Export Service Trading Company Limited (Fame High Co., Ltd), which handle international trading.

 Early life

-She was born on 1 September 1984, the fourth child of 5 siblings, in District 8, Ho Chi Minh City.
+She was born on 1 September 1984, the fourth child of 5 siblings, in District 8, Ho Chi Minh City, in a Hoa (Chinese) family.

 When she was 12 years old, she and her friends won first prize for their performance of "Cô Gái Bích Lan Hương" and started to join some activities in District 5's Children Club House.

 After high school, she was admitted into the vocal department of Hồ Chí Minh City's Music Institute as she had dreamed to become the best vocal teacher so she could pursue music but not be a singer following her family's order.